World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 Q: Can I be disqualified?

-A: The Cleantech Open reserves the right in its sole discretion to disqualify any entry that in its judgment violates the letter or the spirit of the competition guidelines, processes and rules of the Cleantech Open, competition and its decisions are final and binding.
+A: The Cleantech Open reserves the right in its sole discretion to disqualify any entry that in its judgment violates the letter or the spirit of the accelerator guidelines, processes and rules of the Cleantech Open, and its decisions are final and binding.

 Q: Are there other rules?